spatha0011/spatha_vsd-hdp/Day16/README.md

 ![Alt Text](Images/floorplan1.jpg)

-#### Calculate the die area in microns from the values in floorplan def
+#### Step 10: Calculate the die area in microns from the values in floorplan def

 ![Alt Text](Images/def.jpg)